-E. Langenbrunner, J. El-Rayess, M. A., Yuen, R.J.
-Wood, ”Design study of low-profile fluidic actuators for Origami-Inspired folding structure”, In preparation
+E. Langenbrunner, J. El-Rayess, and R.J.
+Wood, “Design study of low-profile fluidic actuators for folding structure,” Soft Matter, In preparation

 Video 3